-The RTCA's have, as an objective, the harmonization of regulations for sectors such as: food and beverages, rules of origin, tariffs, sanitary registration, and others.
-A Resolution is issued by COMIECO that approves the RTCA.
+The objective of the RTCA is the harmonization of regulations by sectors such as: food and beverages, rules of origin, tariffs, sanitary registration, and others.
+COMIECO issues the resolution that approves the RTCA.
 The information in the RTCAs is in Spanish.

-Resolutions can be found at:
+The resolutions can be found at: Resoluciones archivos - SIECA